-We are seeking Ph.D.-Student applicants with an interest in performing cutting edge research in an active and exciting research area (cf. self-driving cars by Google, Apple and the automotive industry).
-Prospective applicants should have a strong academic record with solid background in computer science or engineering, and experience in CV or ML.
+Applicants should have a strong academic record with a solid background in computation, sensor processing (e.g. computer vision), machine learning and AI.
 Good programming skills are expected, preferably in C++ and MATLAB/Python.
-Knowledge of deep learning frameworks (Caffe, Torch, TensorFlow and OpenCV/ROS/CUDA is a plus.
+Knowledge of deep-learning frameworks (TensorFlow/Torch/Caffe) and OpenCV/ROS/CUDA is a plus.
 A certain affinity towards turning complex concepts into real-world practice (i.e. vehicle demonstrator) is desired.
-The successful candidate is expected to be able to act independently as well as to collaborate effectively with members of a larger team.
+Applicant(s) are expected to be able to act independently as well as to collaborate effectively with members of a larger team.
 Good English skills are required.

 The Ph.D.-Student appointment is full time (38 hours a week) and will be for a period of four years (the initial employment is 18 months and after a positive evaluation, the appointment will be extended further with 30 months) and should lead to a dissertation.
 Salary is in accordance with the university regulations for academic personnel.
 The PhD-Student salary will range from €2174 (first year) up to a maximum of €2779 (last year).
 The figures is before tax per month based on a full-time appointment.
 Secondary benefits amount to an additional 16.3% of yearly salary.